A stochastic algorithm for deterministic multistage optimization problems: Notations and definitions

-We first make several assumptions on the structure of Problem~\cref{DP}.
-These assumptions will be satisfied in the examples developed in \Cref{SDDP_Example,sec:Exemples_switch,sec:ToyExample}.
-We want to propagate backward in time, regularity of the value function at the final time $t=T$ to the value function at the initial time $t=0$.
+Now, we make several assumptions on the structure of Problem~\eqref{DynamicProgramming}.
+These assumptions will be satisfied in the examples developed in Sections~\ref{SDDP_Example} to~\ref{sec:ToyExample}.
+These assumptions will make it possible to propagate backward in time, regularity of the value function at the final time $t=T$ to the value function at the initial time $t=0$.